-Action plan, linked to the 2020 fleet report, to address structural imbalances in the German fishing fleet under Article 22(4) of Regulation (EU) No 1380/2013 of the European Parliament and of the Council on the common fisheries policy
+Action plan, linked to the 2019 fleet report, to address structural imbalances in the German fishing fleet under Article 22(4) of Regulation (EU) No 1380/2013 of the European Parliament and of the Council on the Common Fisheries Policy

-Under Article 22(1) of Regulation (EU) No 1380/2013 on the common fisheries policy ('the CFP Regulation'), Member States are required to put in place measures to adjust the fishing capacity of their fleet to their fishing opportunities over time, taking into account trends and based on best scientific advice, with the objective of achieving a stable and enduring balance between them.
-In order to achieve that objective, Article 22(2) of the CFP Regulation requires the Member States to draw up an annual report on the balance between the fishing capacity of their fleets and their fishing opportunities.
+Article 22(1) of Regulation (EU) No 1380/2013 on the Common Fisheries Policy requires the Member States to put in place measures to adjust the fishing capacity of their fleet to their fishing opportunities over time, taking into account trends and based on best scientific advice, with the objective of achieving a stable and enduring balance between them.
+In order to achieve that objective, Article 22(2) of Regulation (EU) No 1380/2013 requires the Member States to draw up an annual report on the balance between the fishing capacity of their fleets and their fishing opportunities.

-The 2020 report on the balance between the fishing capacity and fishing opportunities of the German fleet shows that there are notable divergences in some indicator values for certain fleet segments.
-In accordance with Article 22 of the Regulation, the indicators used are based on Guidelines for the analysis of the balance between fishing capacity and fishing opportunities (Communication from the Commission to the European Parliament and to the Council COM(2014) 545 final of 2.9.2014).
+The 2019 report on the balance between the fishing capacity and fishing opportunities of the German fleet shows that for certain fleet segments there are notable divergences in some indicator values.
+In accordance with Article 22 of Regulation (EU) No 1380/2013, the indicators used are based on Guidelines for the analysis of the balance between fishing capacity and fishing opportunities (Communication from the Commission to the European Parliament and to the Council COM(2014) 545 final of 2.9.2014).

 In particular, a significant decline is reported in cod stocks across the Baltic Sea and in herring stocks in the western Baltic, which are the most important stocks for German fishers.
-While the catch quota for cod in ICES areas 22-24 was still some 75% of the 2016 level in 2019, it dropped to just around 30% in 2020.
+Accordingly, while the catch quota for cod in ICES areas 22-24 was still some 75% of the 2016 level in 2019, it dropped to just around 30% in 2020.
 For the 2021 fishing year the total allowable catch for western cod increased slightly to 853 tonnes, a 5% increase compared to 2020.
-The herring quota was still around 34% of the 2016 level in 2019, but dropped to a mere 12% in 2020.
-After another drastic cut of 50% for 2021 the herring quota is now down to 869 tonnes.
+In 2019 the herring quota was still around 34% of the 2016 level, but in 2020 it dropped to a mere 12%.
+For 2021 the quota for this stock has been reduced by a further 50%, a drastic cut that brings it down to 869 tonnes.
 The causes of the decline in stocks are mainly overfishing due to total allowable catches being set too high, as well as changing environmental conditions owing to climate change.
 The German cod quota in the eastern Baltic has collapsed to a mere by-catch of 54 tonnes for 2021.